Here are questions to help with that process:

 - What emerged as important (positive or negative) but was not planned?

 - We develop and learn the most from the right kind of experiences.
-What experience did you have this past year in which you took away an important lesson as a leader?
+What experience did you have this past year in which you took away an important lesson?

 - What component of your business or nonprofit provided the most energy, positive influence, and distinctiveness overall?
 And why?